 What Did the Ancient Roman Perfume Smell Like?

-In the tapestry of ancient civilizations, the Romans have long been admired for the legacy they’ve left behind.
-But what about the more ephemeral aspects of their daily lives?
-Have you ever wondered about ancient Roman perfume?
+In the tapestry of ancient civilizations, the Romans have long been admired for their enduring legacy.
+From monumental architecture to sophisticated governance, their contributions continue to fascinate us.
+But have you ever wondered about the more ephemeral aspects of their daily lives—like the scents that defined their world?

 The Roman Perfume Discovery in Carmona